percona/community/content/contribute/coc.md

 * Any form of harassment (public, private, online, offline)
 * Sexual and sexualized language/imagery, including links to these
 * Other unethical or unprofessional conduct
+* Any malicious activity intended to cause any technical or other disruption

 ## Consequences